Arizona Alcohol Detox

 Treatment for Alcohol Abuse

 SpringBoard Recovery offers treatment for those suffering from alcohol abuse.
-After the initial detox is completed our staff at SpringBoard Recovery will work with you to come up with a plan of recovery.
+After initial alcohol detox, our staff at SpringBoard Recovery will work with you to come up with a plan of recovery.

-In order to overcome an addiction to alcohol a person needs to heal emotionally.
-This will require therapy along with education.
+To overcome an addiction to alcohol, a person needs to heal emotionally.
+This will require therapy, along with education.
 Our program will address all of the aspects of excessive drinking as well as the residual psychological and physical effects of substance abuse.

-It is important to learn about your personal triggers so that you understand why you want to drink and how to come up with healthier ways of dealing with these triggers.
+It is essential to learn about what triggers you so that you understand why you want to drink and how to come up with healthier ways of dealing with these triggers.

-At SpringBoard Recovery we believe in treating the body, mind, and spirit.
-In addition, a change in social habits is needed.
-During their stay at SpringBoard Recovery patients work on developing social interactions that are healthy in order to replace the time they spent in drinking establishments or drinking in general.
+At SpringBoard Recovery, we believe in treating the body, mind, and spirit.
+In addition, a person needs to change their social habits.
+During their time working with SpringBoard Recovery, patients work on developing social interactions that are healthy to replace the time they spent in drinking establishments or drinking in general.
 If a person has burned bridges with family and friends, they will learn how to start the process of rebuilding these relationships.
-During this process a person will learn the practical strategies that are necessary to avoid relapse.
+During this process, a person will learn the practical strategies that are necessary to avoid relapse.

 SpringBoard Recovery offers the patient care and services that are necessary for long term recovery of alcohol addiction.